 Music Publishing revenues decreased to \$155 million for the three months ended December 31, 2004, compared to \$159 million for the three months ended December 31, 2003.
-Revenues benefited from a \$5 million favorable impact of foreign currency exchange rates, which was offset by a \$7 million decrease in mechanical revenues and a \$2 million decline in revenues from the sale of print-related products.
-The decline in mechanical revenues principally related to the industry-wide decline in sales of physical recorded music product and a lower number of top-performing songs in comparison to the comparable period in the prior year, offset in part by increased royalties from sales in newer formats, such as music DVDs and mobile phone ring tones.
+Revenues benefited from a \$5 million favorable impact of foreign currency exchange rates, which was offset by a \$7 million decrease in mechanical revenues and a \$2 million decline in revenues from the sale of print-related products partially relating to the closure of certain of our smaller print operations in connection with our cost-savings initiatives.
+The decline in mechanical revenues principally related to the industry-wide decline in sales of physical recorded music product and a lower number of top- performing songs in comparison to the comparable period in the prior year, offset in part by increased royalties from sales in newer formats, such as music DVDs and mobile phone ring tones.
 Both performance and synchronization revenues were flat.